MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 ![The "Ad Selection API" flags](./ad-selection-api-images/flags.png)

+The **Ad Selection API** flag enables the Ad Selection API and associated features such as:
+* Attribution Reporting.
+* Fenced Frames.
+* Shared Storage.
+* Private Aggregation.

 <!-- ------------------------------ -->
 #### Sign-up and attestation requirements and process

 Developers interested in alpha testing can join the [Origin Trial](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/).
 This trial enables end-to-end testing of Ad Selection API features, covering both the API usage and the deployment of secure container images.

-For each domain that you intend to use with the Ad Selection API, fill in the **Origin Trial Registration**  form for that domain, and then submit the form.
+For each top-level domain that you intend to use with the Ad Selection API, fill in the **Origin Trial Registration**  form for that domain, and then submit the form.

 To sign up for the **Ad Selection API** origin trial for a domain: